The best hotels in Orlando

 Near Universal: CityWalk has Toothsome Chocolate Emporium (milkshakes $16, burgers $18-22), Vivo Italian Kitchen (pasta $18-24), and Big Fire grill ($20-38).
 For something better, drive 10 minutes to Hunger Street Tacos on Corrine Drive for $4 tacos that rival anything in Mexico.

-Orlando's best neighborhoods
+Orlando's best hotel regions

 Orlando is not a walkable city.
 It is a sprawling collection of theme park zones connected by highways.
 Your hotel choice depends entirely on which parks you are visiting.
 Disney, Universal, SeaWorld, and downtown Orlando are each 15-30 minutes apart by car.